 St Andrew’s supports local primary schools and clubs through the sharing of their resources and facilities.

-In 2018 we will be working closely with local primary schools, who will benefit immensely from our Sports Centre as well as other School facilities.
+We are working closely with local primary schools, who will benefit immensely from our Sports Centre as well as other School facilities.
 Each term there is also a themed event targeted at young children in the local community.

 These specialist days (called 'WOW days') are on the topics of Science and Music, Sport and Language, and English and Drama.